bootdrv/main-server/Readme.txt

 As you see, bridge docker network('main-server_main-server_docker-lesson ') was added as bridge docker network, and up.
 But later we need also add to this network our container names, that we already have in docker-compose.yml:
 ( container_name: nginxapp and container_name: php_fpm )
-!!!Notificatio!
+!!!Notification!
 We can add this names to network bridge only after first start docker containers with this names!

 28. Now we will add configs and codes to created files!